Military district (Germany): History

 On 30 September 1919, much of the Imperial German Army was dissolved.
 The Reichswehr (of the Weimar Republic) took its place, and four commands of the type Reichswehrgruppenkommando were created, as well as seven Wehrkreiskommando commands, each assigned to one of the seven initial Wehrkreise of the Weimar Republic (numbered I through VII).
 The Reichswehrgruppenkommandos (which combined under them several military units across Wehrkreis lines) were soon reduced in number from four to two.

-Each of the Wehrkreise was tasked to deploy one division by 1 October 1920 (resulting in the 1st through 7th Divisions of the Reichswehr, with the divisional ordinal number matching the cardinal number of the respective Wehrkreis).
+Each of the Wehrkreise were tasked to deploy one division by 1 October 1920 (resulting in the 1st through 7th Divisions of the Reichswehr, with the divisional ordinal number matching the cardinal number of the respective Wehrkreis).
 These seven (infantry) divisions were additionally joined by three cavalry divisions.

 In peacetime, the 13 Wehrkreise were the home to the army corps of the same number and all subordinate units of that formation.
 The corps commander also commanded the Wehrkreis.
 Command of the Wehrkreis passed to the corps second-in-command at the outbreak of war.

 At the start of the war, there were fifteen Districts in Germany.
 Two Austrian Districts had been added after the Anschluss of 1938.
 During the war, four were added, and some Districts had territory added to them from other countries conquered by Germany.

 List of military districts

 Wehrkreis I

 Wehrkreis I was headquartered at Königsberg and contained the territory of the German exclave of East Prussia, making it also a coastal state on the Baltic Sea coast.
 Wehrkreis I was the home district of the I Army Corps, which was formed in October 1934 from the 1st Division of the Reichswehr.
-Wehrkreis I was expanded to include the Memel Territory after the German ultimatum to Lithuania (accepted by Lithuania on 23 March 1939); the Wehrkreis was later fed yet more territory in the form of the Bialystok District and the Sudauen region.
+Wehrkreis I was expanded to include the Memel Territory after the German ultimatum to Lithuania (accepted by Lithuania on 23 March 1939); the Wehrkreis was later given additional territory in the form of the Bialystok District and the Sudauen region.